nklkhlr/nklkhlr.github.io/content/_index.md

 draft: false
 ---

+* 02/2022:
+	* New Preprint Alert: my second first author manuscript is out on [bioRxiv](https://doi.org/10.1101/2022.02.04.479101).
+We introduce a novel way of performing lipid metabolic network analysis and demonstrate how it can infer enzymatic activity changes using only lipidomics data.
 * 12/2021:
 	* I will present the updates for LINEX coming soon in session 6 at the  [Virtual Podium Asia Pacific](https://virtualpodiumasiap.wixsite.com/vpap2021)
 		* __Update__: happy I won the best short talk award for my session!